Eagleflag88/MultiModalEvnPercption/README.md

 # MultiModalEvnPercption

-A ROS-Based Experimental Platform For Multi Modal Simultaneous Localization And Mapping
+A ROS-Based Experimental Software Platform For Multi-Modal Simultaneous Localization And Mapping

 For the purpose of studying and research in the field of SLAM, based on the infrastructure of ROS, this Repo provide a software platform